 First and foremost, we thank the many volunteers who dedicated time and resources to the collection of this water quality data in Baffin Bay.
 This study would not have been possible without their efforts.
-We are also grateful to the entities who provided funding for the first year of this study, including Kleberg County, Celanese Corporation, the Coastal Bend Bays & Estuaries Program, Coastal Conservation Association and the Saltwater Fisheries Enhancement Association.
+We are also grateful to the entities who currently fund the study, including Celanese Corporation and the NOAA/Texas GLO Coastal Management Program, as well as past funding entities including Kleberg County, the Coastal Bend Bays & Estuaries Program, Coastal Conservation Association and the Saltwater Fisheries Enhancement Association.
+Finally, we thank our partners at the Coastal Bend Bays & Estuaries Program for their ongoing support and interest.